tylerharter/cs301-projects/spring19/p3/README.md

 later in the semester.
 For now, you should know this about them:
 * it's easy to create them by exporting from Excel
 * it's easy to use them in Python programs
-* we'll give you a `project` module to help you access them until we teach you more
+* we'll give you a `project` module to help you extract data from CSV files until we teach you to do it directly yourself

 All the numbers in the dataset are in millions of dollars.
 Answer questions in millions of dollars unless we specify otherwise.